4121nnn/JavaStreams/README.md

 - **Email/Password Authentication**: Users can register and log in using their email and password.
 Upon successful authentication, JWT tokens are issued.
 - **OAuth2 Login**: Users can also log in via **Google** and **GitHub** OAuth2 providers.
 Upon successful login, JWT tokens are issued.

-## Usage

-- Visit the homepage to start solving exercises related to Java Streams.
-- The backend provides the APIs to fetch exercises and submit solutions.
-- React handles the frontend rendering for a dynamic, responsive user experience.

 ## Docker Support

 A `Dockerfile` is provided to easily build and deploy the project.
-To build and run the Docker container: